nglgzz/dots/arch/README.md

 - **variables.sh**: Used for setting variables and getting user input.
 - **chroot.sh**: Installs bootloader, creates user, installs default packages, and links dots to the user.
 - **packages.list**: List of default packages to include in the installation.

+During the installation you will be asked for which device you want to install Arch on, hostname and username, root and username passwords.
+Once the script has finished, you can reboot and you're good to go.